Less Crowded Alternatives To Vail

 Steamboat

-Famous tree skiing off the I-70 corridor, which softens some weekend day-trip pressure.
+Renowned tree skiing off the I-70 powder corridor, which changes the day-trip math from Denver.

 View crowd forecast →Big Sky